 Recently I bought a Magnetotron manufactured by elec system in the early 1980s.
 The previous owner was a Dutch physical therapist who used this vintage PEMF device succesfully for many years in his practice, mainly to treat non-union fractures.
 In case this is new to you: there is ample scientific evidence that pulsed magnetic fields can stimulate bone growth.
 (Also there are several FDA approved PEMF devices for this indication.)
 The Magnetotron is a medium intensity professional PEMF device for local application – in human and veterinary medicine.

 German company elec system launched their first series of PEMF devices in 1974.
 For the development they cooperated with Universities in Germany, Italy and the US.
 Throughout the seventies and eighties their devices like the Magnetotron, Biopulse and Vitapulse, were used in clinics, hospitals and physicians’ offices worldwide.
 They were also (one of) the first to combine PEMF with infrared light therapy (a.k.a.
 Low Level Laser Therapy or Photobiomodulation).
-The company still has a website, but it hasn’t been updated for a while.
+The company still has a website, that was recently updated.

 The main designer and constructor of elec system was Manfred Fichtner.
 As an inventor and pioneer he filed several patents for magnetic field therapy devices in the 1970s and 1980s.
 One of them was for a combined magnetic field and infrared device in 1985.